7

 • 2

 I totally fail to see how your friend's bodybuilding program using a squat of 200 pounds is going to help the OP, who is looking to increase his squat 1RM above 335 pounds.
 It looks like a great leg hypertrophy program though!
-Jan 11, 2014 at 8:18
+Commented Jan 11, 2014 at 8:18

 • Thanks for the suggestion, e1che!
 I've done sessions like that for conditioning and they really work great for hypertrophy (they're called death by clean and jerk, or death by "whatever").
 There's a really impressive video of Mikko Salo using that rep scheme here.
 However, I'm looking for a more formulaic workout to get my 1RM up, as Dave mentioned.